joao9913/mql5-strategy-development/Experts/Trading Strategies/In Development/Notes.md

+# New Strategy Ideas
+    - Work out a strategy regarding us30 and nas100 initial momentum on ny session (14:30pm)

 # MA Retest

 Uses a single MA.
 Price needs to be above/below the MA for a certain number of candles, enters on the retest, stop-loss with the atr.